cloudfoundry/docs-cloudfoundry-concepts/architecture/execution-agent.html.md

 DEA behavior is configured in `dea.yml`.

-The following is a partial list of the keys that are read from the YAML file:
+The following is a partial list of the keys that the DEA reads from the YAML file:

 * `logging` --- A [Steno configuration](http://github.com/cloudfoundry/steno#from-yaml-file).
-* `nats_uri` --- A URI of the form `nats://host:port` that the DEA will use to connect to NATS.
+* `nats_uri` --- A URI of the form `nats://host:port` that the DEA uses to connect to NATS.
-* `warden_socket` --- The path to a unix domain socket that the DEA will use to communicate to a warden server.
+* `warden_socket` --- The path to a unix domain socket that the DEA uses to communicate to a warden server.

 A sample `dea.yml` file follows: